 Trainees who are not well enough to work will get statutory sick pay (SSP) from their employer.
 This is paid by the employer for up to 28 days.
 In order to qualify for SSP trainees will have to have been off for more than four days in a row.

 Trainees who are off work for four days or less will not get SSP.
 Trainees will receive SSP for the fifth and following days off during each period of sick leave.
 Some employers have a contractual sick pay scheme which covers absences for the first four days and may also offer enhanced pay for longer absences.
 Trainees should check the terms of their contract to see if there are any enhanced sickness benefits.

 For further information about SSP including eligibility, see the government website.

-It is also not recommended that trainees accept a contract with different notice requirements for the trainee and the employer.
 Trainees should continue to be paid at the normal rate if they do hand in their notice.

 For further information about notice requirements, see the ACAS website.